Temple University College of Science and Technology

 Temple University's College of Science and Technology houses,the departments of Biology, Chemistry, Computer & Information Sciences, Earth & Environmental Science, Mathematics, and Physics.
 It has 200 faculties and 4000 undergraduates and graduate students.
 Michael L. Klein is dean of the college, and Laura H. Carnell is the Professor.

-It was found in 1998 from the science departments, which was then the College of Arts and Sciences.The College of Science and Technology offers bachelor's, master's, and doctoral degrees in all six departments as well as science with teaching bachelor's degrees through the TUteach program, based on the UTeach program.
+It was founded in 1998 from the science departments, which was then the College of Arts and Sciences.
+The College of Science and Technology offers bachelor's, master's, and doctoral degrees in all six departments as well as science with teaching bachelor's degrees through the TUteach program, based on the UTeach program.

 Undergraduate Research Program

 The College of Science and Technology offers the CST Undergraduate Research Program (URP).
 Students selected to participate work with a faculty sponsor to perform research in the faculty member's lab.
 Students may be asked to participate in conferences, author papers or to showcase their research work in the department or at the URP Research Symposium.